metabase/metabase/docs/installation-guide.md

 If you are interested in the status of any of these drivers, click through to the issues to see what work is being done.
 If you are interested in a driver to another database, please open an issue!

+## Production Deployments
+* Beanstalk
+* running a container
+    * injecting database variables vs using an embedded database
+* running a jar
+    * where to put the database?
+* HTTPS!
+	* if beanstalk, use an ELB and terminate there
+	* otherwise, recommend nginx as a proxy + provide instructions